 Example of Future Value Formula

-In order to have a better understanding of the concept, we will calculate the future value by using the above-mentioned formula.
+To better understand the concept, we will calculate the future value using the abovementioned formula.

-Calculate the future value of 15,000 rupees loaned at the rate of 12 percent per annum for 10 years.
+Calculate the future value of 15,000 rupees loaned 12 percent per annum for 10 years.

 To calculate the future value,